MehmetMHY/cha/README.md

   -ide, --integrated_dev_env
-                        Input a one-short query using your default terminal text editor (IDE) -i, --init            (Optional) Initialize local directory and files in your home directory for configuring Cha
+                        Input a one-short query using your default terminal text editor (IDE) -i, --init            (Optional) Initialize local directory and files in your home directory for configuring Cha -hs, --history_search
+                        Search and display a previous chat history without starting a new session
 ```

 ## Development